 I have been crocheting for almost 30 years now.
 I’m really not that old (I started very young) 🙂 I taught myself to thread crochet by subscribing to the Magic Crochet Magazine (which is now out of print) back in the ‘80’s.
 My great-grandmother crocheted.
 She made such beautiful heirloom doilies.
 They were passed down to me and my other family members after she passed away.
 I admired her work so much I thought to honor her I would attempt to mirror her craft.
 So thread crochet is in my heart and in my blood I think.
 I really do prefer working with thread over yarn but I do use both to craft with.

-Today we are going to crochet a plate.
+Today we are going to add a crochet edge to a plate.
 I found 4 decorative plates at my local thrift store.
 They were marked .49 cents each (SCORE!!) 🙂 I bought them knowing that I would come up with some way to make them pretty.

 So let’s make one today.
 I call this one the 10 Petal Plate.
 It is really easy to crochet.
 It’s a simple motif that has a very easy trim pattern around the edge.
 Let me just say that any motif you want to use would work perfectly fine as long as it’s not over 4 inches.
 The one we will do today is 3.5 inches.
 Coaster patterns would work well, and there are a lot of them to choose from.

 10 Petal Plate Motif